contaware/shell-docs-notes/permissions.md

 - An attempt to list the files in a directory requires read permission for the directory, but not on the files within.
 - Execute permission is needed on a directory to be able to `cd` into it (make a directory the current working directory) and to access the inode (permissions, size, time, ...) of the files within it.
 - An attempt to add a file to a directory, delete a file from a directory or rename a file requires write permission for the directory, but not for the files within.
 You don't have to be the owner of a file or have write permission on it to rename or delete it, you only need write permission on the directory that contains the file.
+But write permission on the directory is not enough, also execute permission on the directory is needed, that's because any change requires the access to the inode.

 ## Permissions for user, group, others and special modes